wp-plugins/simplest-gallery/readme.txt

 == Changelog ==

+* 3.2 2014-08-12	Fixed problem in Lightbox WITH/WITHOUT labels.
+Now you see labels or you don't according to the chosen style Bundled all necessary jquery scripts with the plugin (no more loading from CDN) for offline use
 * 3.1 2014-05-28	Added translations file for Serbian and Spanish
 * 3.0 2014-04-05	Small fix for Admin Bar display
 * 2.9 2014-04-05	Replaced Fancybox library with to FancyBox 1.3.4 (http://fancybox.net/) which is Licensed under both MIT and GPL licenses